Metacognition In The Classroom: A 7-Step Practical Approach To Primary Maths Teaching

 All lessons end with a three part plenary slide as above asking questions around attitude and motivation, metacognition and a chance to evidence progress.

 Each of these steps is directly replicable in your primary classroom when teaching Maths.
 If you want to get a closer look at the lessons or process we use get in touch with our schools team who’ll be happy to help.

 3. MODEL: Model your own thinking to help pupils develop their metacognitive and cognitive skills

 Third Space Learning’s 1-to-1 KS2 Maths lessons are structured to start with a worked example or highly scaffolded slide where a tutor can model best practice.
-This is gradually reduced to partly completed examples to ‘Practice time’ where a pupil should be able to practise more independently.
+This level of scaffolding is gradually reduced to partly completed examples right through to ‘Practice time’ where a pupil should be able to practise more independently.

 Look at the transition of these slides, as they move from a more scaffolded approach where more modelling occurs towards a less and less scaffolded approach as the pupil starts working more independently.

-Could you do this this in your primary classroom?
+Could you do this in your primary classroom?